background image showing women and children in a city devastated by war

 Actions for scheme members

-Grass roots campaigning is required to bring change but we know not everyone has time to campaign individually.
-A function of Pension Divest is to advocate for divestment on behalf of scheme members.
+Grass roots campaigning to ask for that consultation to happen is required to bring this change but we know not everyone has time.
+A function of Pension Divest is to advocate for arms divestment on behalf of scheme members.
 It couldn't be easier to add to the campaign on this issue, just enter your name below and tell us which fund you are in.
 By joining together, we will have strength in numbers and much more chance of success.

 Asking for arms divestment does not affect your pension payout; the LGPS is a Defined Benefit scheme meaning the payout is at a fixed amount.
-The money released by divestment will be invested in regular companies instead, with similar returns, so there is no risk of any significant detriment to the fund as a whole.
+The money released by divestment will be invested in regular companies instead, with similar returns.
+As the arms sector is quite small we believe a divestment from arms would pose no risk of any significant financial detriment to the fund as a whole.

 Contact your scheme directly

-Whether you have joined the campaign or not, you can make a really big difference by sending a short individual email to the local council administrators.
-Not many people do it, so each email makes a big impact, more so if it is your own words rather than a pre-formated email.
-It is though, from the legal perspective, important that these three points are made.
+Whether you have joined the campaign or not, you can make a really big difference by sending an individual email to the pension fund administrators.
+Not many people do it, so each email makes a big impact, more so if it is your own words rather than a preformatted email.
+To be most effective it is important that these key points are made.
 In your own words tell them -

 • My pension is with this scheme.

-• I do NOT want my pension invested in weapons manufacturers or companies complicit in human rights abuse.
+• I do NOT want my pension invested in weapons manufacturers.

 • I do NOT want my pension scheme to put profit before people.